Many investors are surprised to learn that the single-family rental market has a larger valuation than the multifamily market.

 - Positive monthly cash flow after the rent is collected, and the operating expenses and mortgage is paid.

-- Tax benefits include write-offs for the costs of owning and operating a single family rental property, plus depreciation expense to reduce taxable net income.
+- Tax benefits include write-offs for the costs of owning and operating a single family rental property.
+Plus the depreciation expense to reduce taxable net income.

 - Rental real estate is also a hedge against inflation, with home prices rising much faster than the CPI.

-- Financing a SFR is much easier and less expensive than other types of commercial real estate, with lower interest rates and down payment, and a wider choice of single family loan options.
+- Financing a SFR is much easier and less expensive than other types of commercial real estate.
+Offering lower interest rates and down payment, and a wider choice of single family loan options.

 SFR vs. Multi-Family Properties